 Most churches have dropped the ball as far as Prophecy is concerned.

-Forty one percent of the population believes that history, as we know it, is coming to an end.
+Forty one percent of the population believes that history, as we know it, could be coming to an end.
 And yet, we who know the truth, are pretty much silent. :~(

 Dr. Mark Hitchcock did the research and found that 27% of the Bible is Prophecy.
 Can the “whole counsel of God” be preached and taught while leaving out 27%?